BEAST-Fitting/beast/docs/beast_priors.rst

 python dictionaries to give the prior model and any related parameters.

+All priors are normalized to have an average value of 1.
+This is possible as the priors are relevant in a relative sense, not absolute and this avoids numerical issues with too large or small numbers.

 New prior models can be added in the specific code regions by defining a new prior model name and creating the necessary code to support it.
 The code files of interest are